alex314159/cljblpapiwrapper/README.md

 ## Usage

 This will only work if you're connected to Bloomberg, typically on a machine where the Bloomberg terminal application is running.
-The request/response paradigm is currently implemented.
+The request/response paradigm and the subscription paradigm are currently implemented.
 Please check the examples.

 ## License